-THEA 140 Basic Stagecraft (3 Hours) [TM]
+THEA 140 Basic Stagecraft (3 Hours) The Theat is the stage of the stag

 This course introduces the general student and theater major to basic stagecraft.
 Through lectures, in-class demonstrations and hands-on experiences, the student will gain a working and appreciative knowledge of technical theater.
 The course includes 15 lab hours and attendance at two live theatrical productions.